extrapreneur/.github/README.md

 📖 A simple node js application that scrapes an element and a list of urls, then replaces sections in [profile/README.md](./profile/README.md) from a page on the internet.

+> **Note:** As of December 2025, scraping functionality is disabled due to changes on https://extrapreneur.se.
+Scraping will be restored if/when the homepage provides usable data again.
+The public profile/README.md does not reflect this change.

 ## Prerequisites

 - [gh-cli](https://github.com/cli/cli?tab=readme-ov-file#installation)